Disease/Disorder

 Available or current treatment guidelines

-A 2009 Cochrane review identified 1 open-label, retrospective series suggesting that oral methylprednisolone during the first month of an attack could shorten the duration of painful symptoms.23 Steroids are currently recommended by multiple authors during the acute phase as below.23,24
+A 2009 Cochrane review identified 1 open-label, retrospective series suggesting that oral methylprednisolone during the first month of an attack could shorten the duration of painful symptoms, however, evidence is inconclusive.23,24 In several case studies, Intravenous Immunoglobulin (IVIG may help alleviate symptoms, as shown in several case studies.
+However, to date there have been no randomized trials that support either of these pharmacologic therapies in NA.27,28,29,30

-The focus of rehabilitation includes addressing the altered biomechanics and functional deficits of the affected limb with physical and occupational therapy to prevent joint contractures, protect the limb from subluxation, and address activity of daily living issues.
-Splinting may be useful.
-Edema control may be necessary.
+A multidisciplinary approach is optimal and includes physical and occupational therapy, pharmacologic treatment for pain management and bracing.2 Surgical referral may also be considered.4,14,31 The focus of rehabilitation includes addressing the altered biomechanics and functional deficits of the affected limb with physical and occupational therapy to prevent joint contractures, protect the limb from subluxation, and address activity of daily living issues.
 Transcutaneous electrical nerve stimulation and acupuncture, as in other conditions, may be helpful with pain control, but have not been shown to aid in recovery.

 At different disease stages